Policies in AI Robotics

 - You don’t need prompts to train the model.

-Train ACT on Replicate
+Train ACT with phospho

 A few dozens of episodes are enough to train ACT to reproduce human demonstrations.